RealRadOne/SQLStories/README.md

 # SQLStories
-This Repo Consists solution to SQL Exercises from
+This Repo consists of solutions to SQL Exercises from

 1.SQLZoo
 http://sqlzoo.net